The Kaizen Karate Team

 Kohai Mckailah started training at Kaizen Karate & Self-Defense when she was 11, shortly after we opened in 2014.
 After earning her Orange Belt in Adult Class, she quickly became a Class Leader in the Kids and Small Samurai Classes.
 Kohai Mckailah became the dojo's first Kohai (junior instructor) in 2018.
 She assists Sensei Matt and Senpai Jack in the Kids and Small Samurai Classes.
 Kohai Mckailah earned her adult Brown Belt in 2019 and is training to earn her 1st Degree Black Belt.

 Morgan started training in Karate at the age of 7, but when she became a teenager she found her true passion in theatre.
-When she is not working at the dojo, she performs twice a year in plays and musicals at Windsor High School.
+She manages content creation for our social media platforms and website, including filming and editing our self-defense and promotional videos.
+When she is not working at the dojo, she is out performing a play, singing a song, or painting the things around her.
 Morgan also does our kickboxing classes.